Whole of Tonga cut off from Facebook, YouTube after undersea cable broke

 "It's an absolute disaster for Tonga, a national crisis," Fonua said.

-Tonga Cable, which administers the 827-kilometre (514-mile) cable between Tonga and Fiji, said Internet traffic had to be prioritised until repairs were completed, and in the meantime social media websites may be blocked while the country of 110,000 relies on makeshift connectivity.
+Tonga Cable, which administers the 827km cable between Tonga and Fiji, said Internet traffic had to be prioritised until repairs were completed, and in the meantime social media websites may be blocked while the country of 110,000 relies on makeshift connectivity.

 "Eighty per cent of our international traffic is from social media," Tonga Cable director Paula Piukala told Radio New Zealand.